 Now that the weather is finally nice outside, it’s a great time to get outside and do some furniture makeovers!
 Most people think about only painting furniture when they think of upcycling something they own, but there are so many more options.
-Here are 5 ways to transform furniture beyond just straight painting!
+Here are 5 ways to transform furniture beyond paint!

 Decoupage is a great way to update your furniture!
 It involves using a decoupage medium and a sturdy paper such as scrapbook paper, or vintage maps.
 Once you get the technique down, you can update almost any surface.

 You can even take decoupage a step further and decoupage fabric onto an old top.
 This is a super old project I did, and is still really popular, because it’s an awesome way to rescue a damaged table top.
 I used it to transform the table below that was completely missing a top!